 The treasury manager recalculates and resets the prudential minimum every quarter.
 We consider this policy to be very strong because it ensures the ability to service debt for one year in the unlikely event that IFFIm loses market access and is unable to roll over maturing debt.
 IFFIm has consistently held more liquid assets than the prudential minimum set by the policy.
-As of year-end 2022, the minimum liquidity by IFFIm's policy was \$576 million, below the value of IFFIm's actual liquid assets, which amounted to \$1 billion, about two times the prudential minimum.
+As of year-end 2023, the minimum liquidity by IFFIm's policy was \$118 million, below the value of IFFIm's actual liquid assets, which amounted to \$529 million.